 You will be content to know that it also has benefits for the environment.

 Iron supplements boost the water penetration of your lawn.
 This means that it’s easier for water to enter your soil fully.

 Ironite Mineral Supplements also improve water retention, i.e. once the water is there, it’s held there for a longer period.

 So, if you’re watering your lawn less frequently, you’re saving water, and that’s a benefit to the environment.

 There are different types of soil under your lawn.
-The most common are clay, loam, and sand.
+The most common are clay soil, loamy soil, and sandy soil.
 All soil types will benefit from an Ironite Mineral Supplement.

 Your only decision is whether to use granular or liquid.
 As mentioned above, the liquid variety is for sandy soils and granular for clay and loam.

 But how do you know which one you have?